 The transformative figure featured in the video is the reflection of a light bulb being distorted by surface patterns in a water-filled petri-dish vibrating at 5 to 80 Hz.
 The figure sometimes appears still.
 This illusion occurs when the camera is shooting at 25 frames per second and the liquid is vibrated at 50 Hz.

 Cymatics is a term coined by Hans Jenny to describe the visual product of vibrating materials like liquids, gases and grains.
-He was a 70s new age scientist obsessed with the surprisingly life-like behaviour that he was able to produce by vibrating lifeless matter.
+He was a 70s new age scientist obsessed with the surprisingly life-like behaviour that is produced by vibrating lifeless matter.
 This ultimately brought him to the conclusion that there must be a tight relationship between vibration and the emergence of life in the universe.
-Even though his inference may be far-fetched, his photos and film show a striking level of aesthetics.
-Science aside, he was unquestioningly a great visual artist.